U-Gotta-Have-Faith/time_series/README.md

 - The days with 0 values for steps and distance were early in the date range when the user may not have been as committed or accustomed to wearing the band.

-- As the activity trend increases, the band is worn consistently.
+- As the activity trend increases, the Fitbit is worn consistently.

 - We believe there may have been some incentive to wear the band that motivated the user to not only continue to wear the band more and encouraged them to be more active.